rafalbielec/neovim/README.md

-My .config/nvim configuration files written in Lua.
-I tried using some Neovim starter like AstroVim or kickstarter, but in the end I started coding my own from scratch using examples that I found useful.
+My OSX ~/.config/nvim files written in Lua.
+I tried using a Neovim starter like AstroVim or kickstarter, but in the end I started coding my own configuration from scratch using examples that I found useful.